vfricou/vim-config/README.md

 - Set highlightning of search (Matchs)
 - Plugin NERDTree to open pane with vim
 - Changing airline color to 'serene' for a less intrusive colorscheme of airline
+- Adding binding to C-g and C-h to previous and next pane

 ## Warning
 Powerline font not work correctly with urxvt and probably xterm.
 So, in vim, you’ll probably have artefact instead of correct separator chars.